BitMEX/api-connectors/auto-generated/java/docs/PositionApi.md

 PositionApi apiInstance = new PositionApi();
 String symbol = "symbol_example"; // String | Symbol of position to isolate.
-BigDecimal amount = new BigDecimal(); // BigDecimal | Amount to transfer, in Satoshis.
+Long amount = 789L; // Long | Amount to transfer, in Satoshis.
 May be negative.
 Double targetAccountId = 3.4D; // Double | AccountId for the position that the margin would be transfered to, must be a paired account with main user. try {
     Position result = apiInstance.positionTransferIsolatedMargin(symbol, amount, targetAccountId);